Simple Concurrent Labeling Algorithms for Connected Components: Introduction

 \section{Introduction}

 The problem of finding the connected components of an undirected graph with $n$ vertices and $m$ edges is fundamental in algorithmic graph theory.
-Any kind of graph search, such as depth-first or breadth-first search, solves it in linear time sequentially, which is best possible.
+Any kind of graph search, such as depth-first or breadth-first, solves it in linear time sequentially, which is best possible.
 The problem becomes more interesting in a concurrent model of computation.
-In the heyday of the theoretical study of PRAM algorithms, many more-and-more efficient algorithms for the problem were discovered, culminating in 2001 with the $O(\lg n)$-time, $O((m + n)/\lg n)$-processor randomized EREW PRAM algorithm of Halperin and Zwick \cite{DBLP:journals/jcss/HalperinZ96}, where $\lg$ is the base-two logarithm.
-Most of this work was motivated by obtaining the best bounds, not the simplest algorithms.
+In the heyday of the theoretical study of PRAM (parallel random-access machine) algorithms, many more-and-more efficient algorithms for the problem were discovered, culmina-ting with the $O(\lg n)$ step, $O(m)$ work randomized algorithms of Halperin and Zwick \cite{DBLP:journals/jcss/HalperinZ96, halperin2001optimal}, the second of which computes spanning trees of the components.
+The goal of most of the work in the PRAM model was to obtain the best asymptotic bounds, not the simplest algorithms.

-With the growth of the internet, the world-wide web, and cloud computing, computing connected components on huge graphs has become commercially important, and practitioners have put versions of the PRAM algorithms into use.
-Many of these algorithms are quite complicated, and even some of the simple ones have been further simplified when implemented.
-There is evidence that such simple algorithms perform well in practice, but claims about their theoretical performance are unsound.
+With the growth of the internet, the world-wide web, and cloud computing, finding connected components on huge graphs has become commercially important, and practitioners have put versions of the PRAM algorithms into use.
+Many of the PRAM algorithms are complicated, and even some of the simpler ones have been further simplified when implemented.
+Experiments suggest that the resulting algorithms perform\\ well in practice, but some of the published claims about their theoretical performance are incorrect or unjustified.

 Given this situation, our goal here is to develop and analyze the simplest possible efficient algorithms for the problem and to rigorously analyze their efficiency.
 In exchange for algorithmic simplicity, we are willing to allow analytic complexity.
-Our computational framework is based on the MPC (Massive Parallel Computing) model \cite{DBLP:journals/jacm/BeameKS17}, which is a variant of the BSP (Bulk Synchronous Parallel) model \cite{DBLP:journals/cacm/Valiant90}.
-The MPC model is more powerful than PRAM models in that it allows programmable resolution of write conflicts, but it is a realistic model of cloud computing platforms.
-Our algorithms also work on a CRCW (concurrent read, concurrent write) PRAM in which write conflicts are resolved in favor of the smallest value written.
-This model is stronger than the more standard ARBITRARY CRCW PRAM, in which write conflicts are resolved arbitrarily (one of the writes succeeds, but the algorithm has no control over which), but is weaker than the MPC model.

-We develop several algorithms that are all simpler than existing algorithms.
-We conjecture that all of them take $O(\lg n)$ concurrent steps and $O(m \lg n)$ messages.
-We prove this bound for one of them using a novel multi-round analysis. {For one of the others we obtain an $O(\min\{d, \lg^2 n\})$ step bound and an $O(m \cdot \min\{d, \lg^2 n\})$ message bound.}
+Our algorithms are easy to implement in either the COMBINING CRCW PRAM model \cite{DBLP:books/daglib} in which write conflicts are resolved in favor of the smallest value, or in the MPC (massive parallel computing) model \cite{DBLP:journals/jacm/BeameKS17}.